3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 Keeping a pocket knife on hand is always a good idea.
 You can whittle down wood and create some nice tinder for your fire.

 Jute twine is great stuff and easy to get.
 We always have some on hand anyway for tieing grapes to the trellis.
-You can get a huge roll for under $15 at any farm supply store.
+You can get a huge roll for pretty cheap at any farm supply store.

 Some readers have told me that cotton balls soaked in vaseline or mineral oil work well.

 There are probably others that you can think of too!
 Paper soaked in any oil is an option, but jute twine or a few cotton balls are more practical for carrying in a small emergency fire starting kit.

 Have more than one method for starting fires

 Fire is important so that means you should have more than one method of creating it.
 While I think having a Ferro rod and striker is a good idea, I also think you need a few packs of disposable Bic lighters put back for most situations.
 Waterproof matches are another item to consider.
 Strike anywhere matches are nice to have but sometimes are harder to find than they used to be.